How and when to tell someone you're pregnant

 1. Prepare yourself

-If you’re feeling anxious about breaking this news, it will help to think through the conversation before it happens.
+If you’re feeling anxious about sharing this news, think through the conversation before it happens.

-• Plan what you want to say.
-Jot down the main points you want to cover, and what you want from the person you’re telling, before you start the conversation.
+Plan what you want to say: Jot down the main points you want to cover, and think about what you’re hoping to get from the person you’re telling.
+Writing it down might help you stay calm and keep the conversation on track.

 2. Find the right time and place

-• Think about how you want to approach telling them.
-You could do it in a letter, face-to-face or over the phone.
-It all depends on how you’re feeling, and on what will make you feel safe and comfortable.
+Think about how you want to tell them: You could do it in a letter, face-to-face or over the phone.
+Go with whatever feels safest and most comfortable to you.

-• If you want to do it face-to-face, pick an appropriate time and location.
-Make sure it’s private, and that everyone has enough time for the conversation to take place.
-(In other words, don’t drop the bombshell when your parents are about to have the whole family around for Christmas lunch.)
+If you want to do it face-to-face: Choose an appropriate time and place.
+Make sure it’s private and that everyone has enough time for the conversation to take place.

-• Ask a friend, partner or family member to be there with you so that you don’t feel alone.
+Have a support person: Ask a friend, partner or family member to be there with you so that you don’t feel alone when having the conversation.
+They don’t have to be a part of the chat, but it can be reassuring to know that someone has your back.

 3. Give it time

-• If you’re concerned that they’ll react badly, make sure you’ve identified a safe place to go afterwards while they take in the news and calm down.
+If you’re concerned that they’ll react badly, make sure you’ve picked a safe place to go afterwards while they take in the news and calm down.
+You might stay the night at a friend’s place or spend a few hours at a shopping centre until things settle down.

 Getting extra help

-• Family Planning Alliance Australia operates across Australia, and they can help you look at all your options in confidence.
+Family Planning Alliance Australia can help you explore your options privately.

-• If you aren’t sure what you need, you can start by speaking with your GP, a youth worker, counsellor or mental health worker.
+If you aren’t sure what you need, start by speaking with your GP, a youth worker, counsellor or mental health worker.

 What can I do now?

-• Make your health a priority.
-Avoid excessive stress, and make sure to eat well and give yourself plenty of time to rest and relax.
+Make your health a priority and give yourself plenty of time to relax and rest.